D-Jeffrey/Embroidery-File-Organize/README.md

 - refactoring to use class to address some issues above

 # Releases
+### 0.8.2
+- Fixed warning on USB, close on click on X, Progress bars, delete empty folders on USB
+- Optimized and fixed Clean Collection, fixed move lone directory and lone files.
+It now works reliablity
+- Update now shows differences since the running release
 ### 0.8.1
 - GUI Refinements, USB state detection
 - Fixed Clean Collection and Sync